paulfchristiano/dwimmer-vim/README.md

 # vim-dwimmer

-Vim support for [pydwimmer](https://github.com/paulfchristiano/py-dwimmer).
-That repository should be in a folder on your PYTHONPATH.
+Vim support for [pydwimmer](https://github.com/paulfchristiano/py-dwimmer). pydwimmer should be in a folder on your PYTHONPATH.

 The command ":Run f(x, y, z)" calls the function f(x, y, z) with py-dwimmer.
 The scope is the global scope in the file main.py in the current directory.

 If you run a command that encounters a novel state, it should open the appropriate file and generate a stub which you need to fill in.
-(This will probably only work if the file in question is in your current directory, and if the template is define somewhere on your vim path.)
+For now, this will only work if that file is in your current directory, and the template is defined in the current directory.

-This is most likely to work for files in the pydwimmer repository.
+The plugin is most likely to work for files in the pydwimmer repository.

 ## Installation